hamza-Algohary/gameoflife/README.md

         setTitle()
     }

-Each one of these functions is documented in the comments in Window.java
+Each one of these functions is documented in the comments in [Window.java](src/Window.java) file.

 ### Event handling

+> [!NOTE]
-Only read this section when you are starting the second project.
+> Only read this section when you are starting the second project.

 An event might be a mouse click, keyboard input, close button clicked and other things.